 How much does a Mitsubishi ductless HVAC installation cost in and around East Dundee, IL?

-Here in the Greater Chicago area a Mitsubishi ductless HVAC installation, single zone mini-split system, completely installed and ready to turn on, starts at $3,200 and it goes up from there depending on a number of factors.
+A Mitsubishi ductless HVAC installation, single zone mini-split system, completely installed and ready to turn on, starts at $3,200 in the Fox River Valley.
+It goes up from there depending on a number of factors.

 But before we can answer this question for your specific home, we like to explain what goes into the pricing and the brand we've partnered with so you get a proper perspective.

 If you asked me how much a new car costs, I would need to know what model you want, what year the car is, and what options you would want before I could price the car out.
 It's similar with ductless HVAC systems.
 As you'll see, there are many variables, each impacting the price.

 This article gives you a range to provide a reference point for you to use in your search for the right home comfort solution.
 We hope this helps!

 Here in the Barrington, Hoffman Estates and Elgin areas, many people are choosing Mitsubishi Electric ductless systems for their home as the brand of choice and for good reason.

 Homeowners can add the comfort you desire, right where you need it most with a reliable, efficient Mitsubishi Ductless system.
 These systems are also known as mini-split systems, and can act as air conditioning, heating, or both!